 Of course you can wash your VAUDE rainwear if it's dirty.
 But the idea that products should be washed as often as possible to keep them breathable is a myth.
 Ceplex® and Sympatex® membranes, for example don't have any pores that can become blocked.

-Information about how it works here.
+Here you’ll find information about how it works.
 (German)

 And here are the locations of VAUDE stores and outlets.